JesseAldridge/draw.io-search/readme.txt

 the appropriate paths for your computer.

 dgi is short for "diagram inflate"
-It simply runs the main script.
+It simply runs the main script, passing in your diagrams directory.

 dgs is short for "diagram search"
 This will search the decoded files using `ag` (`brew install the_silver_searcher`)